-If a Non-Disclosure Agreement (NDA) is required, students must submit BCIT's Student Practicum Confidentiality Intellectual Property Agreement with their first proposal submission.10
+If a Non-Disclosure Agreement (NDA) is required, students must submit BCIT's Student Practicum Confidentiality Intellectual Property Agreement with their first proposal submission.

-Part-time students typically will have their own projects, but if not, they can contact the Major Project Coordinator or their Specialization Option Heads for ideas.
-When they are ready, students are expected to submit a proposal of their project to the Major Projects Review Committee for approval.
-Proposals must be submitted in PDF format to cstbtech@bcit.ca by the second (2nd) Thursday of the month at 8:00am.11 If the proposal is not approved by the Major Projects Review Committee, the student will be provided with comments to revise and resubmit the proposal.
+Students are expected to submit a proposal of their project to the Major Projects Review Committee for approval.
+Proposals submitted by students will be reviewed weekly until the last week of November.
+Proposals must be submitted in PDF format to cstbtech@bcit.ca by Monday at 8:00am.
+If the proposal is not approved by the Major Projects Review Committee, the student will be provided with comments to revise and resubmit the proposal.
 It is not uncommon for a proposal to be approved after one or two revisions.